NoraArcher/OrderedArrayList/README.md

 # OrderedArrayList

-Breakout room discussion:
+## Breakout room discussion:

-Misconceptions I had:
+Misconceptions I had: I at first had no idea what you meant by using startingCapacity

 Alternate ideas from my group: